Abhishek4613/JavaScript/2.Fundamentals of JavaScript/D.Fundamentals of JavaScript  Part B.md

 **In JavaScript we have the following conditional statements.**

-1. Use if to specify a block of code to be executed, if a specified condition is true.
+1. **if Statement**: Use if to specify a block of code to be executed, if a specified condition is true.
-2. Use else to specify a block of code to be executed, if a specified condition is false.
+2. **if-else**: Use else to specify a block of code to be executed, if a specified condition is false.
-3. Use else if to specify a new condition to test, if the previous condition is false.
+3. **if-else if-else**: Use else if to specify a new condition to test, if the previous condition is false.
-4. Use switch to specify many alternative blocks of code to be executed.
+4. **switch**: Use switch to specify many alternative blocks of code to be executed.

 ### The if Statement